effector/effector/docs/api/effector/restore.md

 # `restore(obj)`

-Creates an object with stores from object
+Creates an object with stores from object with values

 #### Arguments